tip-org/tools-paper/paper.md

 predicates, as well as coinduction.

-Inductive theorem proving has seen a new lease of life recently and we believe it has potential for growth.
+Inductive theorem proving has seen a new lease of life recently and we believe it has more potential for growth.
 With TIP we hope to encourage that growth by fostering competition between provers and providing tools.

 \AtNextBibliography{\small}
 \printbibliography